Will I get the same musicians I see on your website?

 Do your performers require meals on the night?

 For events of 5 hours or more our performers will require a light meal.
+The best time to serve our meals is during speeches.

 Do you provide music for the whole night?